-Information was obtained for all persons in the NHS and persons aged 2 years and over in the NNPAS.
+Information was obtained for all persons in the 2014-15 NHS.

-Respondents were asked whether they had ever been told by a doctor or a nurse that they had kidney disease and whether they currently had the condition.
+- Whether they had ever been told by a doctor or a nurse that they had kidney disease and, if so, whether they currently had the condition.
 Respondents with kidney disease were assumed to have the condition long-term.

-NHS respondents were asked whether they had ever had dialysis or used a kidney machine.
+- Whether they had ever had dialysis (or used a kidney machine).

-NHS respondents were asked in a later module about all medications and health supplements that they were taking, but not in relation to any specific condition.
+Respondents were asked in a later module about all medications and health supplements they were taking, but not in relation to any specific condition.